memgraph/docs/docs/reference-guide/storage-modes.md

 ### Durability

-In the on-disk storage mode, durability is supported by RocksDB since it has it keeps its own own [WAL](https://github.com/facebook/rocksdb/wiki/Write-Ahead-Log-%28WAL%29) files.
+In the on-disk storage mode, durability is supported by RocksDB since it keeps its own [WAL](https://github.com/facebook/rocksdb/wiki/Write-Ahead-Log-%28WAL%29) files.
 Memgraph persists the metadata used in the implementation of the on-disk storage.

 ### Memory control

-If the workload is larger than memory, a single transaction must fir into the memory.
+If the workload is larger than memory, a single transaction must fit into the memory.
 A memory tracker track all allocations happening throughout the transaction's lifetime.
 Disk space also has to be carefully managed.
 Since the timestamp is serialized together with the raw node and relationship data, the